Meet the owner

 A man smiling outdoors in a white shirt holding a small, black and gray dog with large ears.

-I’m Ben, the proud owner of LUKAS K9 Tri Valley Dog Sitting.
+I’m Ben Lukas, the proud owner of LUKAS K9 Tri Valley Dog Sitting.
 Raised in Pleasanton by my wonderful grandparents, their guidance shaped who I am today.
-Now at 36, I live in the Tri-Valley and am excited to share my passion for dog care with my local community.
+Now at 36, I am excited to share my passion for dogs with my local community.

 My four-and-a-half-year-old wire-terrier mix, Cosmo, is my pride and joy.
 I understand firsthand how pets really are just furry 4-legged family members.
-I couldn’t do life without him, and I strive to build the same trust and bond with every dog I meet.
+I couldn’t do life without him, and I strive to build that same bond with every dog I meet.
 Lauren often says my calm demeanor helps dogs feel comfortable, and I hope pet parents experience that, too.

 Beyond running LUKAS K9, I stay active outdoors, whether walking Cosmo or hiking with my grandpa.
 Family means everything to me, and being an uncle to my two-year-old nephew is one of my life’s greatest joys.
 Right now, I’m embracing a balanced, quieter pace—one that keeps me connected to what matters most.